j0ma/website_flask/src/static/md/index.md

 Originally from Finland, I'm a graduate of Harvard College, where I got a B.A. in Statistics, with a good bit of Computer Science and Yiddish thrown into the mix.

-I'm currently working as a Data Scientist at [Haave, Inc](https://www.haave.io), focusing on Natural Language Processing and Information Retrieval.
+I'm currently working as a Data Scientist at [Haave](https://www.haave.io), focusing on Natural Language Processing and Information Retrieval.

 ## research, teaching, etc.